focraniv/Project_1/README.md

 The data is provided by Coingecko trough API’s.
 Coingecko was selected as the data provider because is one the most relying data source in the world and they provide more than 7 years of historical data for free.
 The historical data is a a fundamental component for the data simulation and forecasting.

+For the development of the tool there were selected the first five crypto coins according to the ranking by market capitalization of the Coingecko website, at the moment.

 For the development of the tool it was used a sample of 5 crypto-coins.

 Process description: